 Although most of the routes in the Iberian Peninsula go in the direction of the Cathedral of Santiago, there are many other religious pilgrimage routes in Spain.
 One of them is in the northern part of the peninsula and links San Vicente de la Barquera with Santo Toribio, as is the Camino Lebaniego.

-Liébana celebrates its jubilee period since 1512.
-A route with hundreds of years of history to Santo Toribio de Liébana.
-In it the pilgrims hoped to meet the greatest relic of the Cross of Christ, the Lignum Crucis.
-Legend has it that the cross used by the Romans to crucify Christ was divided into several pieces, located at important points such as Jerusalem or Rome.
+Liébana has been celebrating its Jubilee period since 1512.
+A route with hundreds of years of history to Santo Toribio de Liébana, where pilgrims hoped to find the largest relic of the Cross of Christ, the Lignum Crucis.
+Legend has it that the cross used by the Romans to crucify Christ was divided into several pieces, located in important points such as Jerusalem or Rome.

-The pilgrimage to the Monastery of Santo Toribio begins after the bull of Pope Julius II, who in 1512 officially celebrated the Jubilee Year of Lebaniego.
-From that moment, this enclave becomes an important pilgrimage center thanks to the preservation of the largest piece of the Cross of Christ.
-The pilgrims who walk to see this relic are known as cruises, and the jubilee year is celebrated whenever on April 16 (Santo Toribio) falls on a Sunday.
+The pilgrimage to the Monastery of Santo Toribio began after the bull of Pope Julius II, which in 1512 made official the celebration of the Lebaniego Jubilee Year.
+From that moment on, this enclave became an important pilgrimage center thanks to the preservation of the largest piece of the Cross of Christ.
+The pilgrims who walk to see this relic are known as crucifixes, and the Jubilee Year is celebrated whenever April 16 (Santo Toribio) falls on a Sunday.

 Despite being one of the most popular pilgrimage routes in Spain, the Camino Lebaniego is not exactly a very extensive route, especially if we compare it with some of the most important Jacobean routes.
 In total there are 72.73 kilometers that pilgrims must travel to complete the Camino Lebaniego, which are divided into 3 stages.